krzyzanowskim/CodeEditView/README.md

 **Never finished** and abandoned attempt to build a text layout + text view.

-I learned a lot and decided to not pursue this approach.
+Re-inventing the wheel by implementing a custom text layout system on the CoreText framework.
+I learned a lot and **decided not to pursue this approach**.

 - LayoutManager
   - `LayoutManager` text layout manager. layout text from the `TextStorage`.
 Layout lines (fragments) of text at once.